fbpx

 Reports to: Education Director

-Overview: Bike New York is a 501(c)(3) nonprofit whose mission is to transform lives and communities through bicycling.
+Organization Overview: Bike New York is a 501(c)(3) nonprofit whose mission is to transform lives and communities through bicycling.
 We accomplish this through free educational programming, dynamic public events, expansive outreach, and consistent collaboration with community and government organizations.
-Best known for producing North America’s largest bike ride—the TD Five Boro Bike Tour, ride for 32,000 cyclists through all five boroughs of New York City on 40 miles of car-free streets—Bike New York also organizes regional rides, small community rides, and one of the nation’s most-attended bike shows, Bike Expo New York.
+Best known for producing North America’s largest bike ride—the TD Five Boro Bike Tour, a ride for 32,000 cyclists through all five boroughs of New York City on 40 miles of car-free streets—Bike New York also organizes regional rides, small community rides, and one of the nation’s most-attended bike shows, Bike Expo New York.
 Proceeds from these events fund our free bike education classes for kids and adults throughout New York City.
-In 2020, despite the pandemic, we taught bike skills to more than 30,000 kids and adults, both virtually and in person.
-Job

 Duties will include, but will not be limited to:

-● Teach Bike New York’s Bike Driver’s Ed curriculum to groups of 10-15 kids who already know how to ride a bike, as preparation to taking them out on group bike rides
+• Teaching Bike New York’s Youth Cycling Skills curriculum to groups of up to 10-20 kids who already know how to ride a bike, as preparation to taking them out on group bike rides

-● Work closely with after school directors and staff according to their schedules and conditions
+• Working closely with after school and summer camp directors and staff according to their schedules and conditions

-● Manage a fleet of up to 35 bikes and helmets, ensuring that equipment is in place before each day starts, and stored securely when not in use, and performing minor maintenance or alerting Bike New York staff to bigger mechanical issues
+• Managing a fleet of up to 35 bikes and helmets, ensuring that equipment is in place before each day starts, stored securely when not in use, and performing minor maintenance or alerting Bike New York staff to bigger mechanical issues

 Requirements:

-● Successful candidates will need to have a background check, show proof of Covid-19 vaccination, and become CPR certified.
+• Successful candidates will need to have a background check and become CPR certified.